50+ House Buying Tips

 If you're paying extra for any fittings, remember sellers often price up goods on what they paid originally, which can have little relation to current values.
 For example, a £2,000 TV might have been their pride and joy when they nailed it to the wall six years ago, but would now cost £300-ish new and less second-hand.

 To see if you could buy it new cheaper, use ‘shopbots' – shopping robot comparison services that scan loads of retailers for best prices.
-The free MegaShopBot tool auto-searches the best shopbots for each type of good.
+We found Google Shopping is the most consistent at finding the cheapest price – the MSE Deals team even use it as a starting point when checking out deals.

 There's a quick way to glean second-hand items' values on eBay*.
 Fill in the search box and tick 'completed items' on the left-hand grey bar.
 It'll come up with a list of prices similar items have already fetched.